talha-kuet/Restaurant-Finder/README.md

 ## Limitations
 - Pods are uploaded to remote repository.
-- Unit Test code not added
+- A little bit of Unit Testing Code added
 - Project is build mostly on MVC which is more challenging for Unit Testing

 ## Future Update

 - Convert the whole project to MVVM architecture pattern
+- Add more Unit Test code
 - Show direction from current location to Restaurant
 - Show more details informations about restaurants